rutar-academic/rutar.org/README.md

 ```
 This command is valid sh as well as fish, so you can incorporate into your pre-commit hook to check that the site builds correctly on each commit.
 You can find [pre-commit script](scripts/pre-commit.sh) and the [HTML validation script](scripts/validate_html.fish) in the [scrpts](scripts) directory.

+## Repository Structure
+There are three main branches:

+- [`master`](https://github.com/rutar-academic/rutar.org/tree/development): the main content deployed to [https://rutar.org](https://rutar.org).
+- [`development`](https://github.com/rutar-academic/rutar.org/tree/development): a preview branch when developing new features (e.g. changing templates, HTML, CSS).
+- [`drafts`](https://github.com/rutar-academic/rutar.org/tree/drafts): a preview branch for new content that I write that is not ready for general viewing.